When Big Ten Football will know the status of the playoffs - ExBulletin

 - Sunday December 8:Afternoon

-*The second set of College Football Playoff rankings will be revealed between games of the Champions Classic.
+*The second College Football Playoff rankings will be revealed between games of the Champions Classic.

 What time are the CFP rankings?

-The first of six College Football Rankings will be released on Tuesday, November 5 at 7:00 PM ET.
+The first reveal of the College Football Playoff rankings will take place Tuesday at 7:00 PM ET

 Projections and predictions of the College Football Playoffs rankings

-Through the first ten weeks of the season, the Big Ten has four contenders to make the College Football Playoff this year: No. 1 Oregon, No. 3 Penn State, No. 4 Ohio State and No. 13 Indiana.
+Four teams have emerged as serious contenders for the Big Ten Conference's 12-team College Football Playoff: No. 1 Oregon, No. 3 Ohio State, No. 7 Penn State and No. 10 Indiana.
+The Ducks and Hoosiers Remain undefeated for 10 weeks.

+No other Big Ten team was in the top 25 most recently American LBM Coach Pollmeaning the conference is likely down to four major contenders.

 Here, some college football analysts have projected these four teams in the CFP rankings:

-The first College Football Playoff rankings show will air nationally on ESPN.
-You can also stream Tuesday's show on the ESPN app (by logging in with your TV provider's credentials) or is Fubo, which carries the ESPN family of networks and offers a free trial to new subscribers.
+The College Football Playoff rankings reveal show will air nationally on ESPN on Tuesday.
+The reveal of the first rankings show can also be streamed on the ESPN app (using your TV provider's credentials) or on Fubowhich carries the ESPN family of networks and offers a free trial to new subscribers.

-REQUIRED READING:How does the 12-team College Football Playoff work?
-Explanation of the expanded CFP format in 2024
+Watch the first selection show of the CFP rankings live with Fubo (free trial)

 How does the College Football Playoff format work?

+Along with the expansion to twelve teams, the CFP now rewards the top four seeds in the final standings with a bye in the first round.
+The expanded play-offs also include on-campus matches for the first time.

-The top five ranked conference champions, ostensibly the Power Four champions and one Group of Five champion, will each receive an automatic bid.
-The four highest ranked teams are seeded 1-4 and receive a bye in the first round.
-If the Group of Five champion is not among the top twelve teams in the final poll, it will be placed in twelfth place.
+Winning the conference remains paramount, just as it was in the four-team playoffs.
+The top five highest-ranked conference champions will receive an automatic bid: the power-four conference and one Group of 5 champion.
+If the Group 5 champion is not among the top 12 teams in the final rankings, it will automatically be seeded at number 12.
+The top four seeds earn a bye in the first round.

-From there, seven major teams will make up the rest of the field, starting with No. 5 and ending with, presumably, the No. 11 team.
-Seeds 5-12 will play in first round matches either at the home of the higher ranked team or at another location of their choice.

-No. 5 will host No. 12; No. 6 will host No. 11; Number 7 will play host to number 10; and No. 8 will host No. 9.
-From there, the winners of the first-round matches will advance to the quarterfinals to face the top four seeds.
+The rest of the field will consist of seven major teams.
+The fifth through twelfth seeded teams will play in first round matches either at the home of the highest seeded team or at another location chosen by the higher seeded team.
+No. 5 will host No. 12; No. 6 will play host to No. 11; Number 7 will play host to number 10; and No. 8 will host No. 9.

-Please note: Once the final bracket is revealed, there will be no “re-seeding” to ensure the highest ranked team faces the lowest ranked remaining team.
-That means that number 1 will play the winner of the number 8/9 game; No. 2 plays No. 7/10; No. 3 plays #6/11 and #4 plays #5/12.

-The CFP Committee also will not make any special arrangements to ensure that teams that met in the regular season do not play in the postseason.

-This year's quarter-finals will take place in the Fiesta, Peach, Rose and Sugar bowls, with preferential bowls awarded to the highest-ranked teams.
-No. For example, No. 1 Oregon would probably favor the Rose Bowl, leaving the Sugar or Peach Bowls to No. 2 Georgia, and so on.
+The winners of the first round will advance to the quarterfinals, where the top four seeded teams will be back on the schedule.
+At this point the brackets are not re-placed to ensure the highest ranked team plays the lowest ranked team.
+The CFP committee will make no effort to prevent regular season rematches.

+The four quarterfinals are hosted by the Fiesta Bowl, Peach Bowl, Rose Bowl and Sugar Bowl.
+Similar to the NCAA basketball tournament, the top-ranked team chooses where to play.

-The semifinal games will take place at the Orange Bowl and Cotton Bowl, and the 2025 College Football Playoff championship game will take place at Mercedes-Benz Stadium in Atlanta.
+The Orange Bowl and Cotton Bowl will host the semifinals, and Mercedes-Benz Stadium in Atlanta will host the 2025 College Football Playoff championship game.

+Every now and then we recommend interesting products and services.
+If you make a purchase by clicking one of the links, we may earn an affiliate commission.
+USA TODAY Network newsrooms operate independently and this does not impact our reporting.

 |